Housing Shortage In Britain Goes On

 The Thatcher years saw the right to buy, and council tenants were able to buy their homes for the first time, at advantageous prices.

 The rate of house building did not recover to replace council stock.
 The economy has taken its ups and downs effects on the property markets through to today, but still the stock of housing is inadequate, and house building numbers continue to remain far below the amount successive governments have advised.
 Need to find a new house?
-It can be difficult, but try here before you go elsewhere.
+It can be difficult, but look here for Estate Agents SEO before you go elsewhere.

 A report just after the turn of the millennium, calculating the ongoing shortage and projected population growth, indicated a build rate of 250,000 houses per year would be required.
 Needless to add, not even half of that rate has been achieved to date.